turingschool/try-turing/frontend-online/wrap-up-weekend/index.md

 ## Additional Resources

+- <a target="blank" href="https://www.codecademy.com/learn/introduction-to-javascript">Codeacademy’s Javascript Course</a>
+- Jon Duckett's front-end books (you can find these with a Google search)
-- <a target="blank" href="https://www.codeacademy.com/learn/learn-ruby">Codecademy’s Ruby course</a>
+- <a target="blank" href="https://scrimba.com/g/gflexbox">Scrimba Flexbox course</a>
-- <a target="blank" href="https://pine.fm/learntoprogram/" >Chris Pine’s Ruby Book</a> (Free online, just click the chapters on the left hand side

 <br>
 <a href="../">Back to Curriculum Index</a>